 For Frequently Asked

-Over the past two decades, Burrinja Cultural Centre has developed into an iconic cultural facility in the Hills Region of Yarra Ranges.
+Over the past two decades, Burrinja Cultural Centre has developed into an iconic cultural facility in the Hills Region of the Yarra Ranges.
 Burrinja is one of a suite of cultural facilities Yarra Ranges developed to build social connection through creativity, arts and heritage.

-The aim of the proposed project is to complete works in areas of the complex untouched during the performing arts redevelopment of 2011.
-The project seeks to transform functionally distinct yet interdependent creative spaces at Burrinja.
-It will reconfigure three currently ‘ad hoc’, tired and disconnected areas into a flowing active and more usable spaces.
+The aim of the project is to complete works in areas of the facility that were untouched during the performing arts redevelopment of 2011.
+The project will transform functionally distinct yet interdependent creative spaces at Burrinja.
+It will reconfigure many currently ‘ad hoc’, tired and disconnected areas into flowing active and more usable spaces.

-This project does not seek to extend the building or to increase its capacity for patron numbers on site, or to increase the number of events.
+With the exception of remodelling and updating the entrance within the same ‘footprint’, all of the works proposed are internal only.
+This project does not seek to extend the building or to increase its capacity for patron numbers or event numbers.